tliron/prudence/QUICKSTART.md

 that it received a full representation.
 But, for the next 10 seconds every request will show a 304 status code, which means "Not Modified".

+Note that setting "cacheDuration" to a negative number has a special meeting: it means that not only are we not caching on the server (like a zero "cacheDuration"), but also that we don't want to the client to cache, too.
+This is sometimes important for security reasons, i.e. the content contains sensitive information that we'd rather not be stored anywhere.

-We'll discuss client-side caching more in the next section.
+We'll discuss client-side caching in more detail in the next section.

-Now, we remember that our `html.jst` is just one big "present" function, and it's fine to set the cache duration there.
+Now, we remember that our `html.jst` is just one big "present" function, and it's fine to configure caching there.
 However, there is a better place to put it.
-Let's edit our `json.js` file and add an additional hook function:
+Let's edit our `json.js` file and add an additional hook function, "construct":

     function construct(context) {
         context.log.info('construct');
         context.cacheKey = 'myapp.person.' + context.variables.name;
-        context.cacheDuration = 5;
         context.contentType = 'application/json';
     }